Back to the Blog

 Additionally, there is mounting evidence that supplementing with bovine colostrum “is beneficial for certain groups of athletes, such as those involved in strenuous training (e.g. endurance athletes), in terms of immunity and resistance to infection.”

-That’s pretty cool, and perhaps reason enough to supplement with colostrum — even if you’re only a serious fitness enthusiast (like I am) and not a professional athlete.
+That’s pretty cool, and perhaps reason enough to enjoy using our colostrum supplement — even if you’re only a serious fitness enthusiast (like I am) and not a professional athlete.

-Note from Equip: If you'd like to give a colostrum supplementation a shot, our Core Colostrum is grass-fed and finished, sourced from small farms across the U.S. and contains just one ingredient, bovine colostrum!
-It is the perfect addition to a Prime Protein shake.
-It can also be added to coffee, yogourt, oatmeal, or just taken on its own!
+Note from Equip: Our Core Colostrum is grass-fed and finished, sourced from small farms across the U.S. and contains just one ingredient: bovine colostrum!
+It is the perfect addition to a shake with our beef protein powder and collagen powder.
+It can also be added to coffee, yogurt, oatmeal, or just taken on its own!
 Click here to check it out.